-Many articles have been written about the Sprint Review and I would recommend reading them along with the Scrum Guide, especially if your team is struggling important session.
+Many articles have been written about the Sprint Review and I would recommend reading them along with the Scrum Guide, especially if your team is struggling with this important session.

 In an earlier post, we talked about how to make your Sprint Review sessions meaningful.
 The topic of Sprint Reviews and how to make them valuable has come up quite a bit recently with the teams I have been working with so I thought I would add a few additional suggestions.